adadesions/Clean-SO-EDA-Architecture/README.md

 ---

-> 💡 “Architecture should scale with the game — this template lets you build cleanly from day one.”
+> 💡 "Architecture should scale with the game — this template lets you build cleanly from day one."